ouspg/LLM-Hackathon/README.md

 ```console
   docker compose up
 ```
-*If you get an error response from daemon such as "Error response from daemon: error gathering device information while adding custom device "/dev/kfd": no such file or directory", remove the `- /dev/kfd` lines (39 and 47)  from `compose.yaml` file.*
+*If you get an error response from daemon such as "Error response from daemon: error gathering device information while adding custom device "/dev/kfd": no such file or directory", remove the `- /dev/kfd` lines (lines 39 and 47)  from `compose.yaml` file.*
 - You may automatically get stuck inside the **ollama** container.
 Exit it with: `Ctrl + C`

 ### Step 2